 Developing Integration Checklists

-Developing Checklists for Integration of an acquired business is difficult even for serial acquirers.
-These acquirers may have the advantage of a general approach for integrating each functional area.
-But they may not have a detailed, standardized method for integrating a new company, its employees, and its operations into the acquirer’s structure.
+Developing checklists for integration of an acquired business is difficult even for serial acquirers.
+Acquirers may have a general approach for integrating each functional area, but they may not have a detailed, standardized method for integrating a new company, its employees, and its operations into the acquirer’s structure.